WHAT ARE FLUENCY AND LITERACY IN THE LANGUAGE OF MUSIC?

 play by ear – understand and therefore play any music you can remember

-You will find that other skills, not directly connected to fluency, are also boosted significantly, such as playing from memory, the ability to learn new pieces very quickly, play with technical virtuosity, and many more.
+You will find that other skills, not directly connected to fluency, are also boosted significantly, such as playing from memory, the ability to learn new pieces very quickly, playing with technical virtuosity, and many more.

 When you have mapped the keyboard internally, you experience it as an ergonomic tool – like a prosthetic extension of the body.
 All the keys are laid out in a wonderful symmetric structure that you can fully internalise.
 This means that your hands and fingers feel relaxed and stable as you move them directly and effortlessly to the places where you know that the tonal sounds live.
 However, you must always prioritise rhythmic awareness.
 Fluent rhythm skills precede tonal skills, for 2 reasons: